Faculty and Staff Tuition Assistance - Human Resources at Ohio State

 To be eligible, an employee must hold a regular or term appointment of 75% FTE.
 There is no waiting period for new employees in an eligible appointment, however:

-- Except as noted in the Change of Employment Status section, if your employment terminates for any reason before the last day of the applicable academic term, you will be responsible for the full tuition amount.
+- Except as noted in the Change of Employment Status section, if your employment terminates for any reason before the last day of the applicable academic semester, you will be responsible for the full tuition amount.

 - You may not receive tuition assistance benefits under any other university tuition assistance benefits while receiving tuition assistance under this Plan.